Skip to main content

 How To Do Capacity Planning In Agile

-Consider that sprint planning is a mini version of capacity planning.
+Consider that sprint planning is a mini version of capacity planning—on a condensed time frame!
 Every sprint (which can range from 2-6 weeks in duration), the team evaluates the demand for project work (tickets) against the available resources to execute those tickets.
 You’re using a matching strategy to continuously reassess demand.

 What’s Next?